German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 Ease Into Extended Crate Time With Short Training Sessions

-It can help to place the crate in your bedroom if possible.
-This way your dog can at least see and smell you.
+Placing the crate in your bedroom could be helpful.
+This way, your dog can at least see and smell you.

 And if your new GSD puppy needs to potty, which they likely will, you can take care of it right away.

-But starting the following morning, you should begin proper crate training for your German Shepherd puppy right away.
-And you should establish reasonable expectations for the outcome.
+But starting the following morning, you should immediately begin proper crate training for your German Shepherd puppy.
+And it would be best if you established reasonable expectations for the outcome.

 As PetMD points out, even the best crate training in the world may not completely stop your puppy from whining, crying, or barking.

 This is because you have chosen an intensely people-oriented dog breed!
-All dogs are oriented towards people to some degree, but the German Shepherd dog breed is particularly people-focused.
+To some degree, all dogs are oriented towards people, but the German Shepherd dog breed is particularly people-focused.

 A Sample German Shepherd Puppy Crate Training Schedule

-This is why it is so important to time your crate training sessions so that your German Shepherd puppy doesn’t experience any unnecessary extra stress.
+Even under the best of conditions, crate training can be stressful for a puppy.
+It’s crucial to time your crate training sessions so your German Shepherd puppy doesn’t experience unnecessary extra stress.

-Here is a sample crate training schedule that you may want to try out and adapt to your daily schedule and your GSD puppy’s needs.
+Here is a sample crate training schedule you can adapt to your and your puppy’s needs.

 • 7:00 am: Wake up, potty time.